My College Laptop Selects Community Colleges With The Best Laptop Loaner Programs

 Mar 01, 2021, 09:00 ET

-LEHI, Utah, March 1, 2021 /PRNewswire/ -- My College Laptop, an education resource website that advocates for technology immersion in colleges, believes technology has been unfairly vilified as the driver of income inequality.
+LEHI, Utah, March 1, 2021 /PRNewswire-HISPANIC PR WIRE/ -- My College Laptop, an education resource website that advocates for technology immersion in colleges, believes technology has been unfairly vilified as the driver of income inequality.
 The Pew Research Center recently highlighted the technology gap, particularly access to technology by low-income Americans, as a key driver of income inequality.

 Studies by K-12 education researchers at Michigan State University demonstrate positive student outcomes of 1:1 laptop programs, teacher training programs and technology immersion programs.